JamesBarwell/rpi-gpio.js/README.md

 npm install rpi-gpio
 ```

+### Dependency

+If you are having trouble installing this module make sure you are running gcc/g++ `-v 4.8` or higher.
+[Here](https://github.com/fivdi/onoff/wiki/Node.js-v4-and-native-addons) is a installation guild.

 ## Usage
 Firstly, make make sure you are running your application as root or with sudo, else the Raspberry Pi will not let you output to the GPIO.